beejjorgensen/bgclr/src/bgclr_part_7500_man_time.md

   Saving Time (DST), `1` to indicate it is, and `-1` to have `mktime()` fill it in according to your locale's preference.

-If you need input in UTC, see the non-standard functions [fl[`timegm()`|https://man.archlinux.org/man/timegm.3.en]] for Unix-likes and [fl[`_mkgmtime()`|https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/mkgmtime-mkgmtime32-mkgmtime64?view=msvc-160]]
+If you don't have a C23 compiler and you need input in UTC, see the non-standard functions [fl[`timegm()`|https://man.archlinux.org/man/timegm.3.en]] for Unix-likes and [fl[`_mkgmtime()`|https://docs.microsoft.com/en-us/cpp/c-runtime-library/reference/mkgmtime-mkgmtime32-mkgmtime64?view=msvc-160]]